Broken Link Checker

 Export Data

-Download results as CSV for further analysis.
+Download results as CSV, JSON, XML, or HTML report for analysis.

-Status Codes
+Status Codes Reference

 200 OK - Working